2020 Sacagawea Dollar Value (2026 Guide): Errors List, “P”, “D” & “S” Mint Mark Worth

 2020-P Native American Sacagawea Dollar Value

-Two edge lettering varieties exist: Position A features inverted inscriptions when viewing the obverse, while Position B shows upright text.
-The edge lettering is applied randomly during a separate process after striking, resulting in roughly equal production splits.
-Both varieties are equally legitimate and mint-made.
+Two edge lettering varieties exist: Position A features edge inscriptions that read upside-down when viewing the obverse face-up, while Position B shows the text right-side-up from the same orientation.
+The edge lettering is applied randomly during a separate process using a Schuler edge-lettering machine after striking, resulting in roughly equal production splits.
+Both are equally legitimate mint-made varieties, and neither commands a significant premium over the other in the current market.

-The highest recorded sale was a Position B specimen graded MS70, which achieved $1,975 at a July 2023 eBay auction.
+The highest recorded sale for a 2020-P example was a Position B specimen graded PCGS MS70, which achieved $1,975 at a July 2023 eBay auction.
+MS70 is considered a perfect coin with no visible flaws under 5x magnification.
+Only a handful of examples from any year in the Native American Dollar series have ever achieved this peak grade.

 2020-P Native American Sacagawea Dollar Price/Grade Chart